Quartz Countertops in Malaysia: Your Fact Sheet (2019)

-Quartz countertops in Johor Bahru are few and far between.
-We Malaysians tend to gravitate towards that iconic granites and marbles, but a quartz countertop is a great substitute that doesn’t require an obsessive level of attention to cleaning and maintenance.
+Quartz countertops in Johor Bahru are quite rare.
+We Malaysians tend to gravitate towards the iconic granites or marbles, but a quartz countertop is a great substitute that doesn’t require an obsessive level of attention to cleaning and maintenance.

 Here’s everything you need to know about purchasing quartz.
 So get up to speed before you make this commitment.
-Trust me, ignore the empty hype and arm yourself with the facts, when I come to owning a quartz countertop in Malaysia.
+Trust me, ignore the empty hype and arm yourself with the facts, when it comes to owning a quartz countertop in Malaysia.

 So, in case you were wondering, all countertop material is charged per square foot.
 Quartz comes at a range price in Malaysia but is typically priced between RM70 – RM 190.
 This range depends on how they look, what colours and textures are in the stone, and where its sourced from.

 Expect to pay upwards of RM150 and above for rare quartz types, especially with more crystal content and translucent particles.

 Quartz comes in all sorts of colours, shapes and textures.
 If you have subdued taste, and don’t really want striking colours, here are a few options:

 These options are stylish and conservative.
 They have a classic flair to them and will remain timeless.

 But if you like to take a walk on the wild side, Here’s our list of jaw-droppingly beautiful countertops that make you go WOW!